Glossary Topology Terms

 For Pre-Rendered Content (Film Industry)

 The most commonly used workflow in the film industry, is the subdivision workflow, where the topology is done in such a way to nicely work with and be controlled by subdivisions.
 This can save a lot of time by removing the need for creating a low mesh for baking, because the low and high can share the same mesh but with different subdivision levels.
-This means if one has to get really close for a shot, one can simply bump up the subdivision level and then after the shot set it back down to something more reasonable.
+This means, if one requires really close up shots, one can simply bump up the subdivision level and then after the shot set it back down to something more reasonable.

 (Because of this, game studios will often create a subdivision friendly mesh in addition to their in-game mesh, so they can better make cinematic videos with them.)